 Although the bulk of our programming is aimed towards an adult audience we run family-friendly screenings as well as screenings for local schools and so we are always on the lookout for great family/children-friendly films to add to our Schools Sessions selection.

 We have a number of awards to give away in numerous categories including but not limited to Best Film, Short Film, Drama, Documentary, Cinematography, Music Video, Experimental, Animation, Environmental & Surf Film.
 Prizes are available for some award winners as sponsors come on board.
-For the last 2 years our Documentary Award has had a $5000 cash prize attached generously provided by our sponsor Screenzone.

 No matter which category you enter through here at Withoutabox if your film is eligible for multiple awards we will automatically consider it for nomination for those when viewing your screeners.